 Enjoy the ride, not just the destination.

-Q.When was the book published?
+Q.When was the 4-hour work week book published?
 Answer: The book was published in 2007 and since then has sold more than 2.1 million copies worldwide in 40 different languages

-Q. Is the book still relevant?
-Answer: Yes, definitely because the practical steps Timothy offers can be used regardless of what year you are reading the book in.
+Q. Is the book still relevant today?
+Answer: Yes, definitely because the practical steps Timothy Ferriss offers can be used regardless of what year you are reading the book in.

-Nothing in life is easy no matter how many tips, tricks, and practical steps you read or come across but what does help you along the road to success is the dedication and willingness to move forward and change old habits that haven’t worked for you previously.
+Nothing in life is easy no matter how many tips, tricks, and practical steps you read or come across.
+What does help you along the road to success is the dedication and willingness to move forward and change old habits that haven’t worked for you previously.

-Timothy offers these in his book.
-Not all of his steps might work for you but I guarantee that just trying to implement a few small changes will make a huge impact over time.
+Timothy Ferriss offers these in his book.
+Not all of his steps might work for you but trying to implement only a few small changes will make a huge impact over time.